Michelle Lee (singer): Early life

 Michelle Lee was born September 9, 1991, in Paju, South Korea, to a Korean mother and an African-American father.
 She grew up in Paju with her older sister and mother, as her father returned to the United States prior to her birth following her parents' separation.

 Since the age of five, Lee and her sister would listen to their mother's H.O.T. and Toni Braxton cassette tapes while trying to match their voices to the pitch of the tune, occasionally even trying to learn the dance moves.
 However, like fellow Black-Korean musicians Insooni and Yoon Mi-rae, Lee faced constant discrimination for her biracial identity in school.
 Her debut single, "Without You", centers around the bullying she suffered.

-Lee admits to never have left South Korean soil, and occasionally struggles with English.
+Lee admits to never having left South Korean soil, and occasionally struggles with English.

 2011–2012: Career beginnings, K-pop Star, and SuPearls

 In 2011, she became a participant in the worldwide K-pop Star music audition/competition.
 She has been praised for her powerful voice, wide range, and mature singing skill.
 She gathered early praise from the 3 judges who are also representatives of SM, YG, and JYP, and was recognized as a strong contender to win the contest along with Park Ji-min.

-During the group audition stages, the 4-person girl group of Michelle, Park Ji-min, Lee Seung-joo, and Lee Jung-mi drew rave reviews for their renditions of Girls' Generation's The Boys and Irene Cara's Fame, which resulted in all four members advancing to the next stage.
+During the group audition stages, the four-person girl group of Michelle, Park Ji-min, Lee Seung-joo, and Lee Jung-mi drew rave reviews for their renditions of Girls' Generation's "The Boys" and Irene Cara's "Fame", which resulted in all four members advancing to the next stage.

-After the show she was signed by YG Entertainment and was initially scheduled to debut as a member of the girlgroup Supearls along with Lee Jung Mi, Lee Seung Joo, and Lee Hi (who replaced Ji-min Park, who signed with JYP at the end of the show).
+After the show, she was signed by YG Entertainment and was initially scheduled to debut as a member of the girl group Supearls along with Lee Jung Mi, Lee Seung Joo, and Lee Hi (who replaced Ji-min Park, who signed with JYP at the end of the show).
 For about two years, the girls underwent training at YG and performed at various small venues.